 I need more than this to live on, can I increase my student loans?

 We discourage increases, as the loan we are most often permitted to increase is your most expensive loan, the Federal Direct Graduate PLUS Loan.
-However, on a case by case basis and with sufficient documentation, there are some circumstances under which we can make increases.
-Examples of expenses that can be added to your cost of attendance budget and subsequently increase your loan eligibility include:
+On a case-by-case basis and with sufficient documentation there are some circumstances under which we can make increases.
+The following is a list of expenses that can potentially be added to your cost of attendance budget and that will subsequently increase your loan eligibility.

 I have a car payment, can this be added to my student loan eligibility?